 - There is an art to defending DWI cases.

 - If you are convicted of two or more DWIs, you face mandatory jail time.
 And there is no time limit on when the second DWI may occur – so even if your first drunk driving conviction was when you were young and in college, you could still be facing felony charges and jail time if you make a mistake 30 years later.

 - If you are being charged with your first DWI, it is important that you do not plead guilty and accept the prosecution’s first deal.
 You could be facing the loss of your license and extensive licensing fines in the years to come.
-Contact an attorney who can help you plead down your first DWI charge or assist you in getting an occupational license so you can still get to work after your license has been suspended.
+Contact a DWI attorney in Abilene, TX, who can help you plead down your first DWI charge or assist you in getting an occupational license so you can still get to work after your license has been suspended.

 DWI License Suspension

 The first issue you will face after receiving a DWI is your Notice of Suspension.
 Local law enforcement usually leaves a copy of this notice for you at the jail.
 The original notice is then submitted to DPS.
 This is called an Administrative License Revocation (ALR).
 If you call us within 15 days of your arrest, we will file an ALR appeal for you at no additional charge (i.e. fight your license suspension).

 The potential periods of suspension are as follows:

 - Breath or Blood Test Refusal – 180 days